-In the Mountains of Colorado, anything in excess 60lbs should be considered dangerous, where most roofs should be cleared at 40lbs per square foot of roof snow load.
-Please not here that your home and state will likely have different building codes with lower thresholds than those of our Colorado ski town.
-In some areas 40lbs/sq ft may be the maximum load a roof is build to handle and roofs should be cleared at 25lbs/sq ft.
+In the Mountains of Colorado, anything in excess 60lbs can be considered dangerous, and most roofs should be cleared at 40lbs per square foot of roof snow load.
+Please note here that your home and state will likely have different building codes with lower thresholds than those of Northwestern Colorado.
+In some areas, 40lbs/sq ft may be the maximum load a roof is built to handle, and roofs should be cleared at 25lbs/sq ft.

-Any icicles or ice buildup on your roof should be taken very seriously.
-Not only does the ice weigh 5 times as much as snow on the roof per sq inch, it can be a sign of bigger issues inside the roof.
-Snow only melts on its own for two reasons, sun or heat escaping from the home.
-In both cases the water will fall to the lowest point on the roof and, in most cases during the winter, freeze as icicles and ice dams.
+Hanging icicles and ice buildup on your roof is something that should be taken very seriously.
+Not only does the ice weigh 5 times as much as snow on the roof per sq inch, but it can also be a sign of bigger issues inside the roof.
+Snow only melts on its own for two reasons: the warmth of the sun or heat escaping from the home.
+In both cases the water will fall to the lowest point on the roof and, in most cases, during the winter it will freeze as icicles and create ice dams.
 The refreezing of water has a damming effect creating an even bigger ice dam behind it.
-Continuous feeding of the ice dam by melting and refreezing snow melt can cause significant damage to the roof and well as interior of the home.
+Continuous feeding of the ice dam by melting and refreezing snowmelt can cause significant damage to the roof and well damage to the interior of your home.

 To check the snow load on your home, cut a 1-foot by 1-foot square the full depth of the snow from your roof into a plastic bag and weigh the bag.
-If there is any ice in your square foot, be sure to included it.
+If there is any ice in your square foot, be sure to include it.
 The weight of the bag with the snow in it will tell you the weight of snow load per square foot on your roof.
-For Mountain towns, like Steamboat Springs, anything in excess of 60lbs should be considered dangerous.
-Newer homes in Steamboat Springs CO, where Berlet Roofing is based, are engineered to handle snow loads up to 75lbs/sq ft.
-The maximum load of your home may differ and over time most homes maximum snow load is less.
+For homes in Northwestern Colorado, anything in excess of 60lbs should be considered dangerous.
+Newer homes tend to be engineered to handle snow loads up to 75lbs/sq ft.
+The maximum load of your home may differ and over time most home’s maximum snow load is less.
 In Steamboat, you should consider removing snow and ice when your sq ft snow load reaches 40lbs/sq ft.
 For other areas of the country, that do not experience snow at the levels of our Colorado ski town, 25 lbs/sq ft is a good target for when to remove snow from your roof.
-In all cases, we recommend checking with your local roofers and municipality to determine snow loads for your area, and when possible your contractor for your home’s snow load.
+In all cases, we recommend checking with Berlet Roofing and your local municipality to determine snow loads for your area.

-Check out this calculator from Cornell University for more about possible snow loads in your area: https://courses.cit.cornell.edu/arch264/calculators/example2.3/
+Check out this snow load calculator from Jonathan Ochshorn, formerly of Cornell University, for more about possible snow loads in your area.

-Along with seeing water spots on you ceiling, it is important to watch for cracks in your drywall.
-Drywall tends to crack from the changing structure it is attached to.
-If your roof is pushing down on your home’s structure, it may be causing warping of your walls, this can manifest as cracks in your walls.
-Be sure to have an inspector review these cracks in your home for other potential problems that may or may not be related to your roof’s snow load.
+In addition to seeing water spots on your ceiling, it’s important to watch for cracks in your drywall.
+Drywall tends to crack from the changes in the structure it’s attached to.
+If your roof is pushing down on your home’s structure, it can cause your walls to warp.
+Warping manifests as cracks in your walls.

-Another easy indicator that professionals and homeowners alike can use, is to keep an eye on center-of-the-house doors, like the door to the bedroom upstairs.
-If it does not stick or jam at all before the snow and it does begin to stick as the snow accumulates there is a problem.
+Another easy indicator that professionals and homeowners alike can use, is to keep an eye on center-of-the-house doors, like the door to the bedroom upstairs for example.
+If the door doesn’t stick or jam at all before snow but does so after snow accumulates, there is a problem.